|LOST SADHANAS.ORG||THE LOST BUDDHIST SADHANAS PROJECT|

 The primary function of Vajrayana religion is to guide souls through life and death.
 The double vajra is the symbol of universal balance, and it brings peace amid disorder and chaos.
 Whether the person travels through the realms of life or death, balance is needed.

 There is chaos at both birth and death.
-At birth, the soul (or perhaps a collection of skandhas) must compress itself into a point, and penetrate the membrane between the worlds of consciousness and the worlds of matter.
+At birth, the soul (or a collection of skandhas, if you wish) must compress itself into a point, and penetrate the membrane between the worlds of consciousness and the worlds of matter.
 Memories must be separated out, with their karmic responsibilities weighing the soul and guiding it towards an appropriate body.
-There are bodies which are ready for [or calling for] souls, and the soul which fits the body enters into it like a key going into a lock.
+There are bodies which are ready and calling for souls, and the soul which fits the body enters into it like a key going into a lock.
 Such calls are part of the vast network of samsara.